0x4272616E646F6E/homelab/README.md

 ## Flux Setup

 This repository uses Flux to manage the deployment of Kubernetes resources.
 Flux continuously watches this repository for changes and automatically applies them to the cluster.
 Here’s a breakdown of how Flux is set up in this repository:

-	•	GitRepository: A custom Flux resource that tells Flux where the Git repository is located, which branch to track, and the synchronization interval.
+- GitRepository: A custom Flux resource that tells Flux where the Git repository is located, which branch to track, and the synchronization interval.
-	•	Kustomization: A Flux resource used to define what paths and resources to apply to the cluster.
+- Kustomization: A Flux resource used to define what paths and resources to apply to the cluster.

 These resources are defined in the following files:

-	•	flux-system/flux-gitrepository.yaml - Defines the Git repository for Flux to track.
+- flux-system/flux-gitrepository.yaml - Defines the Git repository for Flux to track.
-	•	flux-system/flux-kustomization.yaml - Defines the Kustomization to apply the manifests located in this repository.
+- flux-system/flux-kustomization.yaml - Defines the Kustomization to apply the manifests located in this repository.

 ## Resources Managed

 The following resources are managed through Flux in this repository:

-**Apps**
+### Apps

 - **Bazarr**
 - **Flaresolverr**
 - **Home Assistant**